 Here’s my reasoning.
 Let’s say that roughly 50% of the books you start are so bad you don’t finish them.
 And then you finish a book that is the worst, I mean WORST book you’ve ever finished.
 Well, that book is still median quality of all the books you’ve started.

 So, doesn’t that mean that all those crappy books you set aside should get scathing one or two-star reviews.
 Well, no. Shit, you didn’t even finish it.
 It would be unethical to give a review on a full book you haven’t ever read…

 I do realize that there might be people out there that truly, fully read and finish books they hate.
 Perhaps they do so for the reason that they need to make themselves feel superior by writing a bad review.
 For those people, I just guess we all have to agree that you’re aren’t reading for pleasure.
 You’re a masochist.

 So, uh, good on you.
 I guess.

 This is all pretext for me to explain and justify why I’m starting a new thing.
 I call them Three Chapter Reviews™.
 I’m very excited about this.
 I will read the first three chapters of various books and review them at that point.

 See?
 Less time.
 Less trouble.
-I am really very excited about this.
+Did I mention I was really very excited about this?

 Like the lady says: Watch this space (or, sign up for my newsletter)!